There’s no doubt that games make learning fun. As a result, students are able to practice and absorb material while they play.

 “Game design is an untraditional, fast-evolving career choice,” he added.
 “There are many untraditional ways to learn, and, if you’re motivated, you can learn a lot for simply the cost of your own effort.”

-Look for Moto Critters in Middle School U.S. History and Middle School World Geography.
-It will also appear in the fall release of Social Studies 4.
+Look for Moto Critters in Middle School U.S. History and Social Studies 4.

-Trash Talk will debut in Social Studies 4 this fall as well.
+Trash Talk is now available in Social Studies 4 as well.
 It will be added to additional middle school and secondary courses as development continues.